 What is Merchant Navy?

-Merchant navy is a specialized industry that is fully engaged in commercial activities involving the transportation of cargo and passengers through sea routes.
-Also termed as “Merchant Marine” in some countries, the field of the Merchant Navy is an important part of the global shipping sector and is an integral component of any nation’s economical development.
-As the majority of the world’s commercial activities are carried out through the sea routes, the field of merchant navy has far more prominence across the globe.
+Merchant navy is a specialized industry fully engaged in commercial activities involving the transportation of cargo and passengers through sea routes.
+Also termed “Merchant Marine” in some countries, the Merchant Navy is an important part of the global shipping sector and an integral component of any nation’s economic development.
+As the majority of the world’s commercial activities are carried out through sea routes, the merchant navy has far more prominence across the globe.

-The term “merchant navy” means a fleet of commercial ships that are not used for military purposes.
-The ships and the crew of the merchant navy are a part of the country’s commercial shipping.
+The term “merchant navy” refers to a fleet of commercial ships that are not used for military purposes.
+The ships and crew of the merchant navy are part of the country’s commercial shipping.

 The professionals working on these commercial ships are called mariners or sailors or seafarers or seamen.

 The modern shipping industry has come a long way from the olden days of ships with sails.
-The modern cargo ships are massive in size and are equipped with the latest and highly advanced technology systems.
+Modern cargo ships are massive in size and equipped with the latest, highly advanced technology systems.
 This invisible industry and its unsung heroes play a great role in the development and progress of the global economy.

 The merchant navy is a global industry with several nationalities working together on different types of vessels.
 The industry offers excellent career opportunities both at sea and onshore.